Brian Jones: Public image and legacy

-Jones's musicianship, especially in the early days of the Rolling Stones, added much to the singles that propelled the band into the pop charts; it was his fashion sense and his hairstyle, that appealed to both men and women, that were copied by bands on both sides of the Atlantic.
+Jones's musicianship, especially in the early days of the Rolling Stones, added much to the singles that propelled the band into the pop charts; it was his fashion sense and his hairstyle, which appealed to both men and women, that were copied by bands on both sides of the Atlantic.

 Pallenberg has stated in an interview that Jones wanted to look like Françoise Hardy, loved "dressing up and posing about" and that he would ask her to do his hair and make-up.
 Bo Diddley described Jones as "a little dude that was trying to pull the group ahead.
 I saw him as the leader.
 He didn't take no mess.
 He was a fantastic cat; he handled the group beautifully."

-Jones' death at 27 was the first of the 1960s rock phenomenon, and was followed within two years by the drug-related deaths of Jimi Hendrix, Jim Morrison, Alan Wilson and Janis Joplin, all at the same age.
+Jones's death at 27 was the first of the 1960s rock phenomenon of music artists dying at 27.
+His death was followed within two years by the drug-related deaths of Jimi Hendrix, Jim Morrison, Alan Wilson, and Janis Joplin, all of the same age.
 The coincidence of their deaths at the same age has been referred to in popular culture as the "27 Club".

-When Alastair Johns, who owned Cotchford Farm for over 40 years after Jones' death, refurbished the pool, he sold the original tiles to Jones' fans for £100 each, which paid for half of the work.
-Johns noted that Cotchford Farm remained for decades an attraction for Jones' fans.
+When Alastair Johns, who owned Cotchford Farm for over 40 years after Jones's death, refurbished the pool, he sold the original tiles to Jones's fans for £100 each.
+The sales of the tiles paid for half of the work.

-The Psychic TV song "Godstar" is about Jones' death, as are Robyn Hitchcock's "Trash", The Drovers' "She's as Pretty as Brian Jones Was", Jeff Dahl's "Mick and Keith killed Brian", Ted Nugent's "Death by Misadventure", and Salmonblaster's "Brian Jones".
-Toy Love's song "Swimming Pool" lists several dead rock icons including Jones (the others are Morrison, Hendrix, and Marc Bolan) just as A House's "Endless Art" does; Jones is also mentioned in De Phazz's song "Something Special".
+The Psychic TV song "Godstar" is about Jones's death, as are Robyn Hitchcock's "Trash", the Drovers' "She's as Pretty as Brian Jones Was", Jeff Dahl's "Mick and Keith killed Brian", Ted Nugent's "Death by Misadventure", Cameron Winter's "The Rolling Stones", and Salmonblaster's "Brian Jones".
+Toy Love's song "Swimming Pool" lists several dead rock icons, including Jones (the others are Morrison, Hendrix, and Marc Bolan), just as A House's "Endless Art" does; Jones is also mentioned in De Phazz's song "Something Special".
 The Master Musicians of Joujouka song "Brian Jones Joujouka Very Stoned" was released in 1974 and 1996.
 The band Tigers Jaw heavily references Jones and his death in their song "I Saw Water", and pop punk band Groovie Ghoulies released the song "Planet Brian Jones" on a 7" vinyl EP of the same name in 1997.
 Alvin Youngblood Hart's song "Watchin' Brian Jones" appeared on his 2014 single release Helluva Way (For A Man To Make a Livin').
 English group Ultimate Painting recorded "Song For Brian Jones" for their 2016 album Dusk.

+As of 2023, fans from around the world continue to visit and decorate Jones's grave in Cheltenham.

-Many of Jones' contemporaries admit to idolising him as young musicians, including Noel Redding, who, according to Pamela Des Barres' book I'm With the Band, contemplated suicide after hearing about his death.
-The Brian Jonestown Massacre, an American psychedelic rock band, take their name partly from Jones and are heavily influenced by his work.
+Many of Jones's contemporaries admit to idolising him as young musicians, including Noel Redding, who, according to Pamela Des Barres's book I'm With the Band, contemplated suicide after hearing about his death.
+The Brian Jonestown Massacre, an American psychedelic rock band, takes its name partly from Jones and is heavily influenced by his work.